ruleGreen/Survey-Evolution-DS/README.md

     - End-to-End TOD (E2E TOD)
 - Open-domain Dialogue System (ODD)
 - Unified Dialogue System (UniDS)

+## News

+- 8 Nov, 2024: We are happy to see renaissance of task-oriented dialogue system, which inspires lots of recent work, such as $\tau$-Bench, AppBench and so on.

 ## The Evolution of LM-based Dialogue System